-7. Add Your Twitter Widget to a WordPress Sidebar
+Add Your Twitter Widget to a WordPress Sidebar or Footer

-When you navigate to your main website, you’ll see your Twitter widget published in your sidebar.
+When you navigate to your main website, you’ll see your Twitter feed widget.
 And since you’ve limited the number of tweets shown, it won’t take up too much room.

 How to Limit Tweets in a Twitter Widget Manually

 You can, of course, choose to limit tweets manually in a Twitter widget, especially if you’re using Twitter’s timeline widget.
 But to use this method, you’d have to edit the widget’s code manually.

 This can be a pretty scary task if you’re not tech-savvy, with many ways it can all go wrong.
 There are several drawbacks to limiting the number of tweets in a Twitter widget manually compared to using a plugin, which we’ll explore below.

 - Limiting tweets in your Twitter feed manually is not as easy as with a plugin.
 You have to manually edit code, which can be confusing.
 When you use a plugin, like Smash Balloon’s, you can do everything with no coding.

 - When you manually embed Twitter on your website, you leave room for error.
 You can misplace parts of the code snippet, miss a step in the process, and so on.
 With a Twitter feed plugin, there’s nothing to lose track of!